 Third-Party Liability for Travel-Related Injuries

 Whether or not an injured employee can receive workers’ compensation benefits, they may have a right to bring a third-party personal injury claim against another individual or business responsible for their injuries.
-For instance, if an employee was hurt after slipping on greasy tile at their hotel, they may have a premises liability claim against the hotel owners or management.
-It all depends on whether a party independent of the employer was negligent, reckless, or intentional harmful toward the employee, causing their injuries.
+For instance, if an employee was hurt after slipping on the greasy tile at their hotel, they may have a premises liability claim against the hotel owners or management.

 There are many gray areas in workers’ compensation coverage for traveling employees.
-When individuals are hurt during work-related travel, they should contact the experienced Ohio workers’ compensation lawyers of Kademenos, Wisehart, Hines, Dolyk & Wright Co.
+When people get hurt during work-related travel, they should contact the experienced Ohio workers’ compensation lawyers of Kademenos, Wisehart, Hines, Dolyk & Wright Co.
 LPA right away.
-While an employer or insurer may seek to deny a workers’ compensation claim, a skilled and resourceful lawyer may be able to help an injured worker obtain benefits.
+While an employer or insurer may seek to deny a workers’ compensation claim, a lawyer can navigate the claim process, answer questions, and could be the difference in an injured worker obtaining benefits.

 Many of our attorneys are certified by the Ohio Bar Association in workers’ compensation law, which means we have obtained special training to represent injured workers.
-We not only understand the ins and outs of Ohio workers’ comp law, we also have experience handling the complexities of injuries sustained while traveling.
+We not only understand the ins and outs of Ohio workers’ comp law but also have experience handling the complexities of injuries sustained while traveling.